SenseiK954/osticketing-postconfig/README.md

 <img src="https://i.imgur.com/nJxxxFm.png" height="50%" width="50%" alt="Disk Sanitization Steps"/><img src="https://i.imgur.com/PKReGIF.png" height="50%" width="50%" alt="Disk Sanitization Steps"/><p align="center"><img src="https://i.imgur.com/y1c8FDH.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

-<p>This is where you will create and configure the specific departments and also a place where you can add agents to said departments.
+<p>Departments are where you will create and configure the specific departments and also a place where you can add agents to said departments.
 We are going to add to new department called "System Administrators", to just briefly walk through the setup of a department.
 Simply leave everything default and create (unless you have adjustments you wish to make).
 Path: Admin Panel -> Agents -> Departments</p>

 <h3>Configure Teams</h3>